JulianKoehler/Kanban-Board/README.md

 Vercel

 **Server**
-Linux VM Droplet on Digital Ocean
+Linux VM Droplet on Digital Ocean,
 Nginx as Reverse Proxy in combination with Cerbot for SSL communication